 SERVC AC FAIL and SERVC BATT LOW are examples of special system trouble displays.
 These displays appear on all keypads in the system.
 These trouble displays begin with SERVC.
-See System Trouble Displays for a description of each system trouble display.
-Pressing the TROUBLE SILENCE key will silence a system trouble tone, but the SERVC display will not clear until the off-normal condition is corrected.
+See System Trouble Displays on page 21 for a description of each system trouble display.
+Pressing the [TROUBLE SILENCE] key will silence a system trouble tone, but the SERVC display will not clear until the faulted condition is corrected.